Corvimae/kaizo-ironmon-plus/simplified.md

 This is an extension of the Kaizo Ironmon+ rules above designed to let weaker Pokémon have their chance at glory.
 All the Kaizo Ironmon+ rules apply, plus:

 ### Keep 'em Smol
-The base stat total maxium is reduced to 450.
+The base stat total maximum is reduced to 450.

 ### Buy Yourself Something Nice
 When you arrive at a town with a Pokémart for the first time, you may buy 2 of any available potion.